 Bernard Law Montgomery was born in London in 1887.
 After attending the Royal Military College at Sandhurst, he was commissioned into the Royal Warwickshire Regiment.

 He saw out the rest of the war as a staff officer, serving in the Battles of the Somme (1916) and Passchendaele (1917).
 In this capacity, he observed the tactics used by generals like Sir Douglas Haig and became critical of their readiness to accept high casualties during campaigns.

 ‘The frightful casualties appalled me.
 The so-called “good fighting generals” of the war appeared to me to be those who had a complete disregard for human life.’

 Field Marshal Bernard Law Montgomery - 1958

 When Britain declared war on Germany in 1939, Montgomery was sent to France with the British Expeditionary Force.
 He commanded the 3rd Division.

 Predicting the operation would be a disaster, he trained for tactical retreat.
 This proved vital during the evacuation of Dunkirk in 1940.

 ‘I want to impose on everyone that the bad times are over, they are finished!
 Our mandate from the Prime Minister is to destroy the Axis forces in North Africa...
 It can be done, and it will be done!’

 Montgomery promising his troops a swift victory - 1942

 Montgomery effectively organised the defence of El Alamein against the German forces led by General Erwin Rommel.
-He countered both Italian and German attacks, before delivering the Allies their first major land victory of the war at the Second Battle of El Alamein in October 1942.
+He countered attacks from both the Italians and the Germans, before delivering the Allies their first major land victory of the war at the Second Battle of El Alamein in October 1942.

-This was a turning point in the North African campaign and indeed the Second World War.
+This proved to be a turning point in the North African campaign and, indeed, the entire Second World War.

 Montgomery also played a crucial role in the Allied invasions of Sicily and then Salerno in Italy during 1943.
 This was in spite of disagreements with US Generals Patton and Bradley, who both viewed his previous successes jealously.

 In June 1944, Montgomery commanded all the ground forces taking part in the Allied invasion of Normandy.
 Despite setbacks, his skilful planning entrapped and defeated the German forces at the Falaise Pocket.